jasonbaciulis/generator-bannerlab/README.md

 # Generator BannerLab

-Custom configuration of [Generator Bannertime ](https://github.com/pyramidium/generator-bannertime) with [AnimPanel](https://github.com/onedesign/anim-panel) implementation.
+Custom configuration of [Generator Bannertime ](https://github.com/pyramidium/generator-bannertime) with [ScrubGSAPTimeline](https://github.com/chrisgannon/ScrubGSAPTimeline) implementation.

+## What's changed:

+* Added ScrubGSAPTimeline in the preview page allowing you to scrub through a timeline using your mouse to debug and fine-tune your GSAP animations quickly.
+* Custom configuration for HTML, CSS, JS templates.

 ## Getting started